trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 $$
 So, in the case of linear regression, the OLS now tries to minimize the RSS and $\alpha$ (constant) times the feature weights squared.
 Through iterative process, the optimization algorithm will reduce some of the feature weights, sometimes close to zero, to minimize the total cost function.

+Given a 2D linear regression, a model with high variance is a model whose slope is steep while a high bias model is a model whose slope is shallow.
+This is true because in a model, whose slope is steep, a small change in the input values has a huge change in the output.

+So a ridge regression process effectively reduces the slope of the linear regression model in multiple dimensions in order to increase its bias.

 *   The hyperparameter $\alpha$ controls how much you want to regularize the model.
-In other words, $\alpha$ adds weights or importance of the regularization to the total cost function.
+In other words, $\alpha$ adds weights or importance of the regularization to the total cost function. $\alpha$ can take any non-zero positive value.
 *   When $\alpha = 0$, there is no regularization
-*   When $\alpha$ is very high, the model tends to set all the weights to zero in order to reduce the total cost function.
+*   When $\alpha$ is very very high, the model tends to set all the weights to zero in order to reduce the total cost function.
+This effectively makes the model a mean of the data.

 The **Ridge Regression cost function** is defined as,
 $$
 J(\theta) = \text{MSE}(\theta) + \frac{\alpha}{2}\sum_{i=1}^{n}\theta_i^2
 $$
 Notice that the weights, $\theta_i$ start from 1 and not from 0.
-This is because the intersection term is not regularized.
+This is because the intersection term, $\theta_0$ is not regularized.

 We can represent all the weigths by a vector, $\bold{w}$.
 Then, the ridge regression makes use of the $\ell_2$ norm of the weight vector.

-When the model is trained, you want to use the unregularized performance measure to evaluate the model's performance.
+>   When the model is trained, you want to use the unregularized performance measure to evaluate the model's performance.

 >   It is important to scale the data (i.e. use of `StandardScaler`) before performing the Ridge Regression.